Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/04-vitis_scripting_flows/README.md

 Vitis [0]: print(jtag["jsn-JTAG-SMT2NC-210308A7B222-5ba00477-0"]["idcode"])
 ```

-Users can make this more dynamic
+Users can make this more dynamic.

 ```
 Vitis [0]: key = list(jtag.keys())